-Gray Taylor pays a personal tribute Howard Marks, the hugely-loved and controversial author of 90’s memoir and phenomenon Mr Nice, who passed away yesterday at the age of 70.
+Gray Taylor pays tribute to Howard Marks, the hugely-loved author of 90’s memoir and Mr Nice, who passed away yesterday at the age of 70.

 When I was asked to write a short piece about Howard Marks after his passing on the 10th April 2016, I decided very quickly not to write another well-trodden history lesson; valleys intellectual becomes international drug dealer becomes convict becomes writer becomes celebrity pop icon, but I would write about the man I knew and of who’s company I had the privilege of on many occasions.

 The editor of Wales Arts Review said he wasn’t interested in a piece about any druggy adventures I had with Howard; tough job, you might think, when you consider the possibilities of a night’s collaboration with Howard Marks and, the band of which I am a member, Goldie Lookin’ Chain.
 But, this is easier than you might think.
 Although there was often a good supply of herb, the man we are talking about was one of the most intelligent, kind, charismatic, and spiritually giving people I have ever met.
 The drugs really were just an addition to a wholly beautiful landscape of personal attributes.